Vegan Raspberry & Almond Scones

 - In a small bowl, whisk together the almond milk, almond extract, maple syrup, and lemon juice to make vegan buttermilk.
 Allow to sit for 5 minutes.

-- Make a well in the center and add in the vegan buttermilk, lemon zest, maple syrup, and almond extract.
+- Make a well in the center and add in the vegan buttermilk.
 Stir until a slightly sticky, very thick dough forms.
 Be careful not to overwork the dough.
 Top with coarse sugar.

 - Transfer the dough to your prepared baking sheet.
 Lightly dust it with more flour, then form it into an 8-inch round and cut into 8 parts.
 If mixture is too wet, add more flour gradually until it form a firm dough.
 Chill in the fridge for 20 minutes.
 Bake for 23-28 minutes, or until golden.
 A toothpick inserted in the center should come out clean.
 Allow the scones to cool on the baking sheet for 10 minutes, then transfer to a wire rack to cool completely.

-- While the scones cool, make the glaze: In a small mixing bowl, stir together the powdered sugar and lemon juice until no lumps remain.
+- While the scones cool, make the glaze: In a small mixing bowl, stir together the powdered sugar and almond milk until no lumps remain.
 Drizzle the scones with the glaze, top with more almonds and serve.